The Crash Testing

 British standard which identifies impact test methods, tolerances, test vehicle type and performance criteria that needs to be met.

 International Workshop Agreement which specifies the essential impact performance need for a vehicle security barrier and a test method for rating its performance when subjected to a single impact by a test vehicle.

 K-rating DOS (USA)

-Major K-ratings are K4, K8 and K12.
-These are designed to withstand the effects of impact caused by vehicles of various sizes moving at 30 mph, 40 mph and 50 mph respectively.
+Major K-ratings are K4, K8, and K12.
+These are designed to withstand the effects of the impact caused by vehicles of various sizes moving at 30 mph, 40 mph and 50 mph respectively.

 ASTM F2656-07 (USA)